MaterializeInc/materialize/doc/developer/design/20240609_error_handling.md

 )
 ```

+This option requires one or more of `PROPAGATE` and `INLINE` to be specified.

 The default behavior, which matches today's behavior, is `PROPAGATE`.
 Value
 decoding errors are propagated to the DLQ table or the source's *err stream*,
 whichever is active.

-When the `INLINE` behavior is specified, the source's relation gains a nullable
-column named `error` with a type of `record(description: text, code: text)`.
-If
-the most recent value for a key has been successfully decoded, this column will
-be `NULL`.
-If the most recent value for a key was not succesfully decoded, this
-column will contain details about the error.
-Additionally, the value is forced
-into a single nullable column named `value` with a type reflecting the
-configured value format—flattening of record-type values into top-level columns
-does not occur.

-When the `PROPAGATE` behavior is not specified, value decoding errors are
+If `PROPAGATE` is not specified, value decoding errors are essentially *not*
-essentially *not* treated as errors.
+treated as errors.
 They are neither forwarded to the DLQ table
 nor the source *errs stream*.

+When `INLINE` is specified, the source's relation will contain two
+top-level columns, `error` and `value` and will not contain top-level columns for
+fields in decoded values.
+The column named `error` is nullable with a
+type of `record(description: text, code: text)`.
+If the most recent value for a
+key has been successfully decoded, this column will be `NULL`.
+If the most recent
+value for a key was not succesfully decoded, this column will contain details
+about the error.
+In this case the value is forced into the nullable column
+named `value` with a type reflecting the configured value.
+Format—flattening of
+record-type values into top-level columns does not occur.

 When both `INLINE` and `PROPAGATE` are specified, the errors are both reported
 inline in the source and propagated to the DLQ table or the source's *errs